Krow10/Halborn-Applicant-CTFs/HalbornCTF_Solidity_Ethereum/CTF1_NFTMarketplace/report.md

 );
 ```

-This bug allows for an attacker to submit a buy order, cancel it to get refunded and then decrease its amount to withdraw additional tokens from the contract.
+In `cancelBuyOrder`, this bug allows for an attacker to submit a buy order and cancel it indefinitely to get refunded.

-This can be repeated until one token remains in the balance of the marketplace as the strict equality (`require(decreaseAmount > 0, "decreaseAmount > 0")` line 267) won't allow to post an 1 token order and decrease its value.
+This can also be achieved through the `decreaseBuyOrder` function that will transfer the tokens if the `decreaseAmount` provided is strictly less than the original buy order.

+By posting new buy orders amounting to the current amount of stolen funds, an attacker can quickly empty all funds from the marketplace.

-Note that this also affects the `increaseBuyOrder` function although no direct exploitation of the bug is possible in this case.
+Note that this bug also affects the `increaseBuyOrder` function although no direct exploitation of the bug is possible in this case.
 ### Code
 ```
+function cancelBuyOrder(uint256 orderId) external nonReentrant {
+    Order storage order = buyOrders[orderId];
+    // cannot be a cancelled or fulfilled order require(
+        order.status != OrderStatus.Cancelled ||
+            order.status != OrderStatus.Fulfilled,
+        "Order should be listed"
+    );

+    ...
+}

 function decreaseBuyOrder(uint256 orderId, uint256 decreaseAmount)
     external
     nonReentrant